 Major Transit Station Areas

-Share Major Transit Station Areas on Facebook Share Major Transit Station Areas on Twitter Share Major Transit Station Areas on Linkedin Email Major Transit Station Areas link
+Share Major Transit Station Areas on Facebook Share Major Transit Station Areas on X (formerly Twitter) Share Major Transit Station Areas on Linkedin Email Major Transit Station Areas link

 Background

-In June 2022, Council approved a Municipal Comprehensive Review (MCR) for the City which, among other changes, added a new policy framework for Major Transit Station Areas (MTSAs) to the Urban Hamilton Official Plan (UHOP) through OPA 167.
+In June 2022, Council approved a Municipal Comprehensive Review (MCR) for the City which, among other changes, added an interim policy framework for Major Transit Station Areas (MTSAs) to the Urban Hamilton Official Plan (UHOP) through OPA 167.
 OPA 167 was approved, with modifications, by the Province on November 4, 2022.

 MTSAs are generally defined as the area within a 500 to 800 metre radius of a higher order transit station representing about a 10-minute walk.
 The City of Hamilton is currently planning for MTSAs in the lower city, including 17 LRT stations and 3 GO stations as shown in Volume 1, Appendix B – Major Transportation Facilities and Routes of the UHOP.

-The Provincial Growth Plan for the Greater Golden Horseshoe (Growth Plan) has established minimum density targets for MTSAs.
+The Provincial Planning Statement, 2024 has established minimum density targets for MTSAs.
 In Hamilton, these densities are 160 people and jobs per hectare (pjh) for MTSAs serviced by the LRT and 150 people and jobs per hectare for MTSAs serviced by the GO transit rail network.

 Project Purpose